DamianMorozov/DevManuals/Dev/MS dotNET/dotNET cheatsheet.md

-dotnet migrate				## Migrates a Preview 2 .NET Core project to a .NET Core SDK 1.0 project dotnet msbuild				## Builds a project and all of its dependencies dotnet new					## Creates a new project, configuration file, or solution based on the specified template dotnet new --help dotnet new --list
-dotnet new -i Microsoft.DotNet.Web.ItemTemplates::3.1.9  -- Installs a source or a template pack dotnet new <TEMPLATE>
-dotnet nuget delete			## Deletes or unlists a package from the server dotnet nuget locals			## Clears or lists local NuGet resources dotnet nuget push			## Pushes a package to the server and publishes it
+dotnet migrate				## Migrates a Preview 2 .NET Core project to a .NET Core SDK 1.0 project dotnet msbuild				## Builds a project and all of its dependencies dotnet new					## Creates a new project, configuration file, or solution based on the specified template dotnet new --help			## dotnet new --list        	## dotnet new -i Microsoft.DotNet.Web.ItemTemplates::3.1.9	## Installs a source or a template pack dotnet new --install BlazorWithIdentity.Template		## Installs a source or a template pack dotnet new <TEMPLATE>		## dotnet nuget delete			## Deletes or unlists a package from the server dotnet nuget locals			## Clears or lists local NuGet resources dotnet nuget push			## Pushes a package to the server and publishes it